HappycapyGuide

 AreaTypical Time LostWith AIWeekly SavingsTop Tools

-Email Workflow — Save ~10 hrs/week
+Email Workflow — Save 2h 5min daily

 Email is the single largest time drain for most knowledge workers — and it is almost entirely reactive work.
 AI makes email a batch process rather than a continuous interrupt.

-• Auto-summarize long email threads before composing a response
+• Auto-summarize long threads

 Email triage prompt: